redstrate/Physis/README.md

 #### Unit Testing

 There are a set of basic unit tests you can run via `cargo test`.
 You can also find the relevant test resources in `resources/tests`.
-This does **NOT** contain copyrighted material, but actually fake game data created by physis itself.
+This does **NOT** contain copyrighted material, but actually fake game data created by Physis itself.
 These tests are run automatically by the CI.

 #### Retail Testing